 Student responses: Assignments should include questions and application activities during learning that give students opportunities to respond.
-For example, information and activities might require students to accomplish types of activities with prompts such as: respond orally or in writing; create visual representations (charts, graphs, diagrams and illustrations); generate products; think of new situations for applying or extending what they learn; add details to big ideas or concepts from prior knowledge; form their own analogies and metaphors; practice lesson-related tasks and/or procedures.
+For example, information and activities might require students to accomplish types of activities that include: respond orally or in writing; create visual representations (charts, graphs, diagrams and illustrations); generate products; think of new situations for applying or extending what they learn; complete discovery activities; add details to big ideas or concepts from prior knowledge; form their own analogies and metaphors; practice lesson-related tasks and/or procedures.